Supervision

 Swedish Chemicals Agency

-The Swedish Chemicals Agency is the expert authority for the health and environmentally hazardous characteristics of chemicals and is responsible for the supervision of manufacturers and importers of chemicals.
+The Swedish Chemicals Agency is the expert authority on the health and environmental hazards of chemicals and is responsible for supervising chemical manufacturers and importers.

 The Public Health Agency of Sweden

-The Public Health Agency of Sweden is the expert authority tasked with monitoring the epidemiological situation in the event of communicable diseases among people and for promoting protection against such diseases.
+The Public Health Agency of Sweden is the expert authority tasked with monitoring the epidemiological situation regardin communicable diseases among people and for promoting protection against such diseases.

 Swedish Work Environment Authority